MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-approach-to-digital-transformation.md

 content_well_notification: AI-contribution
 ---

-# Plan your digital transformation
+# Plan your business-focused digital transformation and drive value by expanding your solution

 Many articles in the Dynamics 365 guidance content talk about how to start, implement, and deploy a project using [Success by Design](success-by-design.md).
 Success by Design is a framework that helps you design and deliver successful business applications.
 But Success by Design isn't only about launching a project or achieving operational excellence.
 It's also about creating the right foundation for your organization to evolve your business applications and expand your digital transformation.